 Like flat and incline press, some bench exercises put your lower back into a dangerous hyper-extended position because there is nowhere to put your feet (you should elevate the feet to reduce forward hip rotation).

-The TYTAX T1-X has taken this into account by making the leg-lock pads angle adjustable and adding footrests on the sides.
-Now you can elevate your legs without compromising stability—small details but outstanding.
+The TYTAX T1-X has taken this into account by adjusting the leg-lock pads and adding footrests on the sides.
+So now you can elevate your legs without compromising stability—small details but outstanding.

 T1-X Smith machine